xythobuz/OpenRaider/README.md

 ## Configuration

 OpenRaider needs some configuration files, and level data and assets from custom levels or the Tomb Raider games.
 These are stored in `~/.OpenRaider`.
-Running the included `setup.sh` will create/copy the necessary files and directories.
+Running `make setup` will create/copy the necessary files and directories.

 You still need to add level files in `~/.OpenRaider/paks/` and add them to `~/.OpenRaider/OpenRaider.init`.
 Dust off your old Tomb Raider CDs or grab some [custom levels](http://www.aspidetr.com/levels/yvel-woods-v1-5/) from the interwebs.